Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Conclusion

 \section{Conclusion}

-We present Oases in this paper, a training approach that can overlap communication and computation of TMP training and search the best model parallel strategy upon overlapping training schedule.
+We present Oases in this paper, a training approach that can overlap communication and computation of TMP training and find the best model parallel strategy upon the overlapped training schedule.
 Oases can accelerate model-parallel training by 1.01--1.63\(\times\) in a NVLink cluster, and by 1.20--1.95\(\times\) in 3090 servers.
-Additionally, Oases sees an acceleration in complete foundation model training of up to 1.72\(\times\) when combined with PMP.
-We hope Oases will be used with other distributed methods to democratize the foundation model training, especially in commodity hardware.
+Additionally, Oases sees an acceleration in complete large-scale model training of up to 1.72\(\times\) when combined with PMP.
+We currently implement and evaluate Oases only on transformer-based models.
+The ideas behind this work could be easily extended to other model-parallel powered training, which will be our future work.
+We hope Oases will be used with other distributed methods to democratize large-scale model training in commodity hardware.